 Registration for New Taxpayers

 You have a legal duty to know and comply with all tax laws.
-If you are unsure if you are subject to Wadsworth tax, please contact the City's Income Tax Office at 330-335-2745.
-We do not recommend using the State resource known as The Finder.
+If you are unsure if you are subject to Wadsworth tax, please contact the City’s Income Tax Office at 330-335-2745.
+We do not recommend using the State resource known as The Finder to determine tax paying or filing obligations.

-The City employs an Income Tax Officer who serves as a liaison between residents and RITA and assists residents with tax issues.
-Questions can be directed to the Tax Officer at 330-335-2745 or via email.
+The City has an employee who serves as a liaison between residents and RITA and assists residents with tax issues.
+Questions can be directed to the Tax Office at 330.335.2745 or via email.

 The Income Tax Office is located on the first floor of Wadsworth City Hall, between the Utility and CityLink Customer Service windows.
-Income tax help is available to residents on a first come, first served basis, weekdays 8:30 a.m. to 4:30 p.m.
+Income tax help will be available to residents on an appointment only basis, weekdays 8:30 a.m. to 4:30 p.m.
+Also, a drop off service is available.
+For more information, please visit the Free Income Tax Assistance page, or refer to this document.

-During tax season, there is typically only one or two days when there are extra personnel and extended hours for assistance.
-If this does not fit with your schedule, Wadsworth residents can go to any RITA office or on-site event, and receive free city tax assistance.
+During tax season, there is typically extended hours for assistance.
+Wadsworth residents can go to any RITA office or on-site event, and receive free city tax assistance.
 Please see the RITA website for locations and the assistance schedule.
-All of our tax forms are also available on the RITA website.
-Call RITA for more help at 800-860-7482.
+All the city tax forms are available on the RITA website.
+Call RITA for more help at 800.860.7482.

-Please note: As of September 30, 2016, we are no longer able to access information you bring in on a portable storage device (flash drive, etc.) You must either bring in paper copies of your information, email your pdf file to the Income Tax Officer, or large files can be uploaded to the City's FTP site.
-Please contact the Income Tax Officer at 330-335-2745 if you have questions regarding this.
+Please note: We are not able to access information you bring in on a portable storage device (flash drive, etc.) You must either bring in paper copies of your information, email your pdf file to the Income Tax Officer, or large files can be uploaded to the City’s FTP site.
+Please contact the Income Tax Office at 330.335.2745 if you have questions regarding this.

 If you suspect that someone is not paying tax or is a business not sending in withholding, give us the information and we will check it out.
 By law we cannot give you detail about a taxpayer’s filings, but you can be assured that the information you give will be checked to be sure that appropriate taxes are filed and paid.
 You can contact the City Auditor with the pertinent information.